b13/slugr/README.md

 ## Authors & Maintenance

-_slugr_ was initially created for a Christian Knauf by Benni Mack for [b13, Stuttgart](https://b13.com).
+_slugr_ was initially requested by Christian Knauf and created by Benni Mack for [b13, Stuttgart](https://b13.com).